-- Texas Youth Commission. - 8.
+- Completion of a competency based program for "at risk" students. - Late enrollment or early withdrawal of a student under Texas Youth Commission. - 8.
 Teen parent absences to care for his or her child. - Participation in a substance abuse rehabilitation program. - Religious holy days when the days are a tenet of faith and parents submit a written request prior to the absence - 11.
 Appointment with health care professional. - 12.
 Obtain U.S. citizenship.